Go Explore: St. Augustine, Florida

 St. Augustine boasts 42 miles of beautiful beaches for those who love surf and sand.
 Options include Vilano Beach, situated north of downtown St. Augustine’s historic district.
 It’s known for its sparse crowds, Art Deco vibe and great surfing.
 The 1,600-acre Anastasia State Park is a popular spot where you can rent kayaks, paddleboards and bikes.

 There are several notable shopping districts in St. Augustine, including historic St. George Street.
 Indulge your sweet tooth at Whetstone Chocolates, a family-owned shop with delectable, hand-made chocolates, fudge, caramel and other goodies.
 Elsewhere on St. George is 1565 Trading Company, which sells varied coastal fashions.
 For women’s apparel and accessories, 29olives offers sweaters, tops, skirts, dresses, jewelry, hats and purses.

 Member Savings: Save up to 10% when booking AAA rates on select St. Augustine hotels.
-Visit AAA.com/Discounts for details!
+Visit our Discounts & Rewards page for details!